 • Take inventory of your network resources and configurations including IP information, domain names, firewall access control lists, internal and external DNS entries.

-• Review your JavaScript frameworks and versions for your site so you have a smooth transition.
+• Review your JavaScript and PHP frameworks and versions for your site so you have a smooth transition.

 • Contact the provider who issued your SSL certificate to understand the terms and conditions related to migrating your site.

 • Understand the size of your website.
-Some are too big (over 1GB) to manually or automatically migrate.
+Some may be too big (over 1GB) to automatically migrate.
 Rather than guessing based on size of tables, number of posts or inventory of orders, export a compressed SQL file to understand the actual size of your database.
 For large databases, plan on migrating using SSH commands.

 Are you migrating a large ecommerce site?
 Take some extra steps to make sure your product data, customer data and order histories transfer.
 Organize all your user, product and catalog data and highlight what should be migrated.